jackmott/jackmott.github.io/_posts/2016-7-11-decruft-visual-studio.markdown

 ### Full Screen

-Tap ALT-SHIFT-ENTER to go into fullscreen mode, this free up some space as the window borders go away
+Tap ALT-SHIFT-ENTER to go into fullscreen mode, this frees up some space as the window borders go away.
+This also makes the icons under the menu go away.

 ### Tab Group Jumper